Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 - In the top panel of *SUEWS Analyzer*, load the **RunControl.nml** located in the output folder.

-You will start by plotting basic data for grid 3242 which is one of the most dense urban area in the World.
+You will start by plotting basic data for grid 3242 which is one of the most dense urban areas in the World.

 - In the left panel, choose grid *3242* and year *2010*.
 Tick *plot basic data* and click *Plot*.
-This will display some of the most essential variables such as radiation balance and budget etc. You can use the tools such as the zoom to examine a shorter time period more in detail.
+This will display some of the most essential variables such as radiation balance, energy budget etc. You can use the tools such as the zoom to examine a shorter time period more in detail.

 .. figure:: /images/SUEWSSpatial_basicplot_grid3242.png
    :alt:  none